samsam10/woligraph/README.md

 # Woligraph

-Hi guys, you can download this source code it's free.
+Hi guys

-it's a software to check for the work-life balance of an individual. enjoy!!!
+This a software to check for the work-life balance of an individual. enjoy!!!